ahuacate/pfsense-setup/README.md

 Make sure you click `+ Install` and then Confirm on the next page.
 Installation may take a short while as it downloads and updates certain packages.

 ### 11.02 Setup Avahi
+When choosing your interfaces you must have at least two interface selected: one interface to listen on (i.e LAN) for mdns packets and another pfSenbse interfaces to repeat the mdns packets to (i.e OPT2).

 After installation of Avahi navigate to `Services` > `Avahi` and fill up the necessary fields as follows:

 | Avahi Setup | Value | Notes